 *** You have to upload logo image and favicon via FTP.

-**** Thesis and genesis both provide the introductory paragraph for category pages but Genesis also allows you to choose a different layout for your category pages and so is a winner here.
+**** Thesis and genesis both provide the introductory paragraph for category pages.
+However, Genesis also allows you to choose a different layout for your category pages and so is a winner here.

-Two important Lessons to learn from a great yesteryear Product
+Two valuable lessons learned from Thesis – a great yesteryear Product

 1. Keep Evolving or Perish

-If you have a great product don’t take it for granted.
-It needs to be constantly evolving and developed over time.
+If you have a great product, don’t take it for granted.
+It needs to be continually evolving and developed over time.
 Nothing is time tested and will work for ages.
-There is tons of history, which we can refer to on this and Thesis was no difference.
+There is tons of history, which we can refer to on this, and Thesis was no difference.

 Hi5 / MySpace / Digg are some of the recent examples of great social networking sites which we hardly remember now.

-Google has been dominating the market for quite sometime because they have their core product i.e. search constantly being updated.
-Webmasters keep complaining about the Panda’s and Penguin’s but that makes Google what it is.
+Google has been dominating the market for quite some time because they have their core product evolving.
+Webmasters keep complaining about the Panda’s and Penguin’s, but that makes Google what it is.
 Better search results for their users.

-So if you have been building a product for your audience, its time to constantly working on it to make it better for them.
+So if you have been building a product for your audience, its time to continue working on it to make it better for them.

-You may have a great product and your future releases according to you may be even greater but make sure you have your target audience in mind when developing things further.
+You may have a great product and your future releases according to you may be even greater.
+Make sure you have the customer in mind when developing things further.

-Thesis 1.8.X was all hooks based code that needed to be added into custom_functions.php and custom.css file which sounded was more for a developer fraternity.
-Thesis brainstorming session may have thought that next big thing could be if everything can be designed with just few drags and drops.
+Thesis 1.8.X was all hooks based code that needed to be added into custom_functions.php, and custom.css file which sounded was more for a developer fraternity.
+Thesis brainstorming session may have thought that the next big thing could be if everything can be designed with just a few drags and drops.
 Looks promising as a brainstorming idea but is it the right thing for your target audience.

-Non technical bloggers hire technical freelancers from site like Elance to get their website designed.
-So a framework should not be for those non-technical webmasters who anyway would be hiring technical experts for designing their website but those web designers who will use and recommend Thesis theme for their clients.
+Non-technical bloggers hire technical freelancers from a site like Elance to get their website designed.
+So a framework should not be for those non-technical webmasters who anyway will be hiring technical experts for designing their website.
+It is for those web designers who will use and recommend Thesis theme to their clients.
 Thesis changed a target audience of web designer group to non-technical webmasters who anyway prefer hiring an expert to get the theme designed for them.

 So drag and drop based design in WordPress theme sounds good but does not have any target audience.

-Moving your existing SEO Data from Thesis to Genesis is just few clicks with SEO Data Transporter Plugin.
+Moving your existing SEO Data from Thesis to Genesis is just a few clicks with the SEO Data Transporter plugin.

-If you want to buy Genesis Framework, you can use my affiliate link.
+If you want to buy the Genesis Framework, you can use my affiliate link.